 Maths No Problem (MNP)

-MNP is founded on expert learning theories and is fully aligned with the 2014 English National Curriculum for maths.
-In particular, Jerome Bruner’s Concrete, Pictorial, Abstract approach lies at the heart of MNP as it builds on learner’s existing knowledge by introducing abstract concepts in a concrete and tangible way.
-The MNP approach has a built-in progression that supports pupils when they are learning new ideas, starting with the ‘doing’ stage that uses concrete manipulatives, real-life examples or activities to allow learners to discover the mathematical concepts for themselves.
+MNP is founded on expert learning theory, in particular Jerome Bruner’s Concrete, Pictorial, Abstract approach lies at the heart of MNP as it builds on learner’s existing knowledge by introducing abstract concepts in a concrete and tangible way.
+The MNP approach to pedagogy has a built-in progression that supports pupils when they are learning new ideas, starting with the ‘doing’ stage that uses concrete manipulatives, real-life examples or activities to allow learners to discover the mathematical concepts for themselves.
 Pupils are then given visuals or they can draw diagrams to represent the same ideas.
 They are encouraged to visualise the concrete objects or real-life examples and make connections with the pictorial representations.
 This progression from seeing and then drawing models allows learners to move to the abstract ‘symbolic’ stage where learners have a solid understanding of the concrete and pictorial stages of the problem, strong visualisation skills and can now access abstract mathematical concepts and use symbols to model problems.